 Size: The first consideration is that size really does matter and Disney cruise staterooms are pretty much the largest in the industry in their class.

 Disney Fantasy Inside Staterooms are sized between 169 and 204 square feet.
 Compare this with Disney’s main competitors Royal Caribbean who offer between 114 and 164 square feet.
 So their largest inside stateroom is still a bit smaller than Disney’s smallest stateroom.

-The Split Bathroom Disney is famous for introducing the concept of the split bathroom.
-In other words in most of the staterooms there are two bathrooms.
+The Split Bathroom: Disney is famous for introducing the concept of the split bathroom.
+In other words, in most of the staterooms, there are two bathrooms.
 One room houses the toilet and a sink.
-The other room has a bath, shower and an addition sink.
+The other room has a bath, shower, and an additional sink.
 This makes sharing a whole lot easier.

-What is Standard in All Disney Fantasy Staterooms?
+What is Included in All Disney Fantasy Staterooms?